fred-leonam/ComposePhysicsLayout/README.md

 This library offers a [dyn4j](https://www.dyn4j.org) wrapper for [Jetpack Compose](https://developer.android.com/jetpack/compose).

+## About this fork

+This repository is a fork of [KlassenKonstantin/ComposePhysicsLayout](https://github.com/KlassenKonstantin/ComposePhysicsLayout), originally created by Konstantin Klassen.
+I forked the project to explore how its Compose and dyn4j integration could support many lightweight physics objects without requiring one Composable for every object.

+The work that followed has focused on:

+- Adding `PhysicsCanvas`, which simulates many dyn4j bodies while drawing them through a single Compose `Canvas`.
+- Keeping the original `physicsBody` API for rich, interactive Composables and allowing both rendering approaches to share one simulation.
+- Publishing transformations as one observable frame and pacing simulation updates with the display frame clock.
+- Cleaning up removed transformations and drag joints, fixing border caching, and improving body/effect synchronization.
+- Adding a 300-particle Canvas demonstration and a gravity-sensor-controlled circular maze with false paths and dead ends.

+The goal is not to replace the original Composable-based API.
+It is to provide a hybrid approach: use `physicsBody` for complex UI elements and `PhysicsCanvasBody` for large collections of simple particles, sprites, walls, or game objects.

 ## 🚧 Experimental 🚧
 Before reaching version 1.0, this library is considered experimental, which means that there is no guaranteed backwards compatibility between versions.
 Signatures, interfaces, names, etc. may and will most likely change.